 How do I work out what I can do on my land?

 Design and siting requirements for residences in the ACT are outlined in the Territory Plan's residential codes.

 Note: applications for developments on unleased land (nature strips or verges in front of property) are managed by the Parks, Community and Land Volunteers.
-Contact Canberra Connect on phone: 13 22 81 for more information.
+Phone Access Canberra on 13 22 81 for more information.

 How are DAs assessed?

 Before DAs are assessed they undergo a completeness check.
 Planning and Land Authority staff check whether all the necessary information has been provided in your application.
 A checklist is at the bottom of all DA forms to help you ensure you give us all the information we need to proceed with lodging and assessing your DA.

 When the Planning and Land Authority has all the necessary information we advise you of the fee that needs to be paid to lodge your DA.
 Once lodged, your DA is assessed against the relevant code of the Territory Plan, objectives of the zone the land is in and the suitability of land for the development.
 The Planning and Land Authority also takes into consideration all representations made during notification, advice from other entities like ActewAGL, a plan of management for any public land and the likely impact of the development, including any environmental impact.

 Do I need to consult with my neighbours about my DA?

 If your development is located in an established area you are strongly encouraged to consult with your neighbours during the design stage to ensure the development proposal considers all of the issues that might arise.
 Even though neighbour consultation is not statutory it is encouraged and should occur before a DA is lodged with the Planning and Land Authority.